itsMapleLeaf/lovenote/scenes/ryder/new_friends.md

 The mountain is still standing...

-[Tabby] Awwh, Runa!
+[Chris] Awwh, Runa!
 Y’can’t just go and take a nap right in front of the newbie, it'll make us look bad!

 [Runa] Mmnh.
 Just a few more minutes...

-And she was out, no matter how much Tabby shook her.
+And she was out, no matter how much Chris shook her.

 I _wish_ I could fall asleep that fast.
 Damn.

-[Tabby] Weeelllll that's _prooobably_ not the best first impression, but trust me when I say that Runa’s the real veteran here!
+[Chris] Weeelllll that's _prooobably_ not the best first impression, but trust me when I say that Runa’s the real veteran here!
 Whatever obscure questions y’might have, high chance she's got an answer!

 [Ryder] Uh... r-right.
 I-

-[Tabby] Oh, looks like Note’s just got here too!
+[Chris] Oh, looks like Note’s just got here too!

 Huh?
 A note got here?

-I turned my head to look where Tabby’s looking.
+I turned my head to look where Chris’s looking.

 [Ryder] HUAH?!